 A. Joseph Davis (b. c.1852 in Russia; died 1934 in San Francisco, CA) was first married to Rebecca Rabanow in Russia.
 They had at least one daughter:

 A1.
-Ida A. Davis (born 1879 in Kiev, Ukraine; died 1949 in Oakland, CA), who married Joseph Epstein in 1899 in Spokane, WA.
+Ida A. Davis (born 1879 in Kiev, Ukraine; died 1949 in Oakland, CA), who married Joseph Epstein in 1899 in Spokane, WA and was divorced by 1930.
 The Epsteins lived in Milwaukee, then Montana, and then settled in San Francisco in the 1910s.
 Ida Epstein worked as a buyer for a mercantile company and had at least two business trips to China and Japan between 1918 and 1920.
 Here is a separate blog entry about Ida Epstein's life.
-Ida married Joseph Epstein in 1899 in Spokane, WA, they divorced by 1930, and they had one son:
+Ida and Joseph Epstein had one son:

 A1a.
 Sidney Epstein (born 1901 in Milwaukee; died 1970 in Oakland, CA)